Enhancing your students’ learning.

 How do I get an eTextbook for my students?

-If you want to be considered for the programme, only one item can be tagged as core on your reading list.
+If you want to be considered for the programme, only one item should be tagged as core on your reading list.
 This should be the item you want to be provided as an eTextbook.

 What are the benefits?